French is notorious for having some difficult-to-pronounce sounds.

-When sick with a head cold, it’s common to clear the back of the throat of mucus.
-Oftentimes, we do so by horking the mucus (snorting the gunk up from the back of the throat) and then spitting it out.
+Remember those times when you were sick with a head cold?
+You’d probably try to clear the back of your throat by horking the mucus (snorting the gunk up from the back of the throat) and then spitting it out.

-As nasty as it sounds, that horking is the place where the French “R” sound gets created.
+As nasty as it sounds, that horking is the place where the “R” in French gets created.

 But wait!
 Don’t go around spitting everywhere!